bolt/docs/source/content.md

   - `geolocation`: A set of fields for easy selection of a geolocation (latitude/longitude) with an address.
   - `date`: Datepicker widget, to set/select a date.
   - `datetime`: Similar to the `date` field, but adds an additional field so specify a time.
-  - `number`: A field to store numbers.
-Internally stored so that they can be sorted numerically. (note: the maximum precision is 9 digits beofre the decimal mark, and 9 digits after)
+  - `integer`: A field to store whole, integer numbers.
+The value must be between -2147483648 and 2147483647.
-  - `divider`: To seperate fields visually, you can add dividers.
-A divider can have a label, show a horizontal line, or both.
-Add a label with `label: This is a label` and a line with `line: true`.
+  - `float`: A field to store numbers.
+Internally stored so that they can be sorted numerically. (note: the maximum precision is 9 digits before the decimal mark, and 9 digits after)

 Most fields have a few extra optional values, to further customize them.